GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

   Promote the Federal CIO Council's free training resources to help you create and test Microsoft Office and Adobe Acrobat documents for accessibility.
 (Updated)
 </li>
 <li dir="ltr">
   <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E205-content">Requirement E205</a> - Ensure Section 508 conformance for all public-facing electronic content, as well as internal-facing official communications that fall under defined categories.
-(NEW)
 </li>
 </ul>